 At the end of the winter term 2017/2018, students went on a three-day field trip to Berlin by invitation of the member of parliament and federal minister for family affairs, senior citizens, women and youth Dr. Katarina Barley.
 Students were given the opportunity to experience the very heart of German politics by visiting the Bundestag and attending a plenary debate as well as exploring the vibrant life of the German capital.

 In winter term 2018/2019 students had the opportunity to visit the European Parliament in Strasbourg.
 A staff member lead them through the building and answered their questions.
-After having had lunch in the Parliament students also visited the House of European History, before they departed again for Trier.
+After having lunch in the Parliament students also visited the House of European History, before they departed again for Trier.

 How to find a course